EvolveWork/EvolveWork-hugo/content/evolve/index.md

 so we don't have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that's all you need.

 Billing is month-to-month, per person.
+Our minimum is one month.
 You can choose to rent for a single month even if you are only going to be there for part of a month.

 ## Sound & Phone Use